whataboutpets/minimal-mistakes/_posts/rabbits/2016-02-14-what-do-rabbits-eat.md

 Tomatoes are the edible fruit of the tomato plant which originates from Central and South America.
 Even though from a culinary point of view tomatoes are considered to be vegetables, [they are actually a fruit](https://en.wikipedia.org/wiki/Tomato){:target="_blank"}.

 Tomatoes mostly consist of water, but they also contain **sugars** and dietary fiber.
-Like other fruits, they **should be considered as a treat** for you rabbit.
+Like other fruits, they **should be considered as a treat** for your rabbit.
 This means that they should be offered in limited quantities as feeding too much will lead to digestive troubles.

 Make sure to rinse and discard any rotten fruits before presenting to your bunny.
 There is no need to peel the tomato as rabbits can also eat the skin and the seeds without a problem.
 We recommend feeding a rabbit **no more than a few slices of tomato per day**.